drasbaek/SafeTuber/README.md

 <br/><br/>

 ### Run analysis for new Channel
 It is also possible to run the analysis for a new channel that you wish to investigate from its url.
-The `--model` and `n_vids` arguments can also be specified here, for example:
+The `--model` and `--n_vids` arguments can also be specified here, for example:
 ```
 python src/transcribe_classify_new.py --url "https://www.youtube.com/@cognitivescienceclubatucda6837" --model "openai/whisper-base.en" --n_vids 3
 ```